Zubnix/trinityshell/README.md

 =====================

 A Wayland OpenGL compositor written in pure Java.
-This is a work in progress and not yet ready for day to day use, however certain features like client movement and render output on X are considered ready.
+This is a work in progress and not ready for day to day use, however certain features like client movement and render output on X are considered ready.

 Javadoc